 Breakfast smoothies created with fruit juices, ice cream, chocolate syrups and powders, agave nectar, or non-organic peanut butter are not doing you any favors.

 You need a breakfast smoothie that is going to be rich in nutrients with ingredients like a high-quality protein supplement, vegetables, chia seeds, flax seeds, and coconut milk.

 The problem with most boxed cereals is they are loaded with sugar and artificial flavoring.

-Muffins – AKA mini cakes.
-Usually packed with artificial sweeteners and processed ingredients, these yummy foods will cause a spike in your blood sugar like many of its other pastry-like counterparts.
+Usually packed with artificial sweeteners and processed ingredients, these yummy foods will cause a spike in your blood sugar like many of their other pastry-like counterparts.

 Most yogurt is full of sugar with the exception of plain Greek Yogurt.

 There just are not enough nutrients to make this a good breakfast food and a way to start your day.

 If you truly cannot do without toast, then opt for a gluten-free option for your bread, and be sure to eat it with protein.

 This highly processed version of oatmeal is packed with added sugar and flavoring and almost no fiber to get your day started right.